-- 1. Push the navigation pad to display the menu system. - 2.
-Select (Image mode) and push the navigation pad.
+- 1. Push the navigation pad to display the menu system.

+- 2. Select (Image mode) and push the navigation pad.
 This displays a submenu.

 - 3. Use the navigation pad to select one of the following:

 - (Thermal MSX).

 - $\square$ (Thermal).

 - (Picture in picture).

-- 🔼 (Digital camera).
+- 🖾 (Digital camera).

-- 👺 (Macro).

-- If the \.csq video format is selected (Settings > Save options & storage > Video compression) and the recording mode Video is selected, it will only be possible to select the image modes Thermal and Macro. - If the digital camera is disabled (Settings > Save options & storage > Digital camera = Off), it will only be possible to select the image modes Thermal and Macro. - 4.
-Push the navigation pad to confirm and exit the menu mode. - 5.
+Note If the \.csq video format is selected (Settings > Save options & storage > Video compression) and the recording mode Video is selected (Settings > Recording mode), it will only be possible to select the image mode Thermal.

+- 4. Push the navigation pad to confirm and exit the menu mode. - 5.
 If Picture in picture mode is selected, you can at this point move and resize the infrared image frame.
+(For some camera models, the image frame is locked in the center and cannot be moved.)
 Do the following: - 5.1.
 To activate the Picture in picture tool, touch a corner of the infrared image frame.
 The tool is now displayed showing five handles, one in the middle and one in every corner of the frame. - 5.2.
 To move the frame, touch and hold the middle handle and drag the frame. - 5.3.
 To resize the frame, touch and hold one of the corner handles and drag the corner of the frame.